Please be reluctant when you quote from this webpage, which is under construction.

 La Vie Moderne

-Apart from the Salon and their own ‘impressionist’ expositions, the exhibitions at La Vie Moderne also were a way to promote yourself as an artist and to sell your art-works.
-La Vie Moderne was a illustrated weekly magazine (Journal Illustré hebdomadaire) that was established 1879/04/10.
+Apart from the Salon and their own ‘impressionist’ expositions, the exhibitions at La Vie Moderne (and other editorial offices) were a way to promote oneself as an artist and to sell art-works.
+La Vie Moderne was an illustrated weekly magazine (Journal Illustré hebdomadaire) that was established 1879/04/10.
 Georges Charpentier (1846-1905) was the publisher.
 He also was an art-collector supporting the Impressionists.
 The director was Émile Bergerat (1879-1928).
 Armand Silvestre and Edmond Renoir led the art section which was quite extended.
 There was a gallery at the editorial offices where monthly (small) exhibitions were held, organised by Edmond Renoir, who was the editor of La Vie Moderne in 1884 +85 (R31).
 On these exhibitions at 7, boulevard des Italiens in Paris, this page will focus.

-There were also other publishing houses that held (small) exhibitions at their editorial offices, like L’Événement and La Revue Indépendante.
+There were also other publishing houses that held (small) exhibitions at their editorial offices, like L’Événement, Le Gaulois and La Revue Indépendante.+ La Revue Blanche.
 You will find this info lower at this page.
+Most of these exhibitions were held between 1879-88.

 1879, ‘Cinquième exposition de la Vie moderne, P.-A. Renoir’: